How to choose the next travel destination

 - Dream travel destinations.
 If you’ve always had your heart set on going to Peru, for example, why not make it happen?
 Don’t delay as you never know when the journey’s going to end.
 Just be aware that dream destinations can sometimes disappoint you (this will even up with the surprising destinations that were not on top of your list and end up being your favorites).

-- Revenue.
+- Revenue Opportunities.
 This factor is usually ignored, as we always focus on the cost side of the financial equation.
 Although some locations may be expensive, going there might still make total financial sense.
 Does your next location offers a possibility of getting new clients?
 Connect to potential partners and smart people?
-Improve your skills?
+Participate in a big conference?
 Nothing can replace the physical connection made with people who are relevant to what you do.

-- Connection to the next country.
-Often, we travel for longer periods, thus choosing the initial destination also determines our next ones (usually neighboring countries).
+- Connection to the next destination.
+Often, we travel for longer periods, thus choosing the next destination also determines the ones that will follow (usually neighboring countries).
 Just like in chess, planning more than one move in advance is a recommended nomadic skill.
 Making the same analysis on neighboring countries is also important when you choose your next destination.

 - Language.
 Picking a destination where you speak the local language will greatly increase your enjoyment when staying there.
 Also, if you’ve always wanted to learn a language, it makes much more sense to travel and stay within a country that speaks that language.